The Farewell Waltz

 The Farewell Waltz (Valčík na rozloučenou) is a Czech-language novel by Milan Kundera published in 1972.
 A French edition was published in 1976 and an English version entitled The Farewell Party.

-This novel mostly deals with love, hate and accidents between eight characters who are drawn together in a small spa town in Czechoslovakia in early 1970s.
+The novel mostly deals with love, hate and accidents between eight characters who are drawn together in a small spa town in Czechoslovakia in early 1970s.

-Like most Kundera's work The Farewell Waltz is a book of many layers.
+Like most Kundera's work, The Farewell Waltz is a book of many layers.
 On the surface it is a comedy or a burlesque.
 Still the comedy is just at the top of this story which involves much darker and ambiguous tones.
 For the Farewell Waltz, Milan Kundera was awarded the Mondello Prize in 1979.

 Characters

 Růžena

-Růžena is a young and pretty nurse who has, allegedly, become pregnant from Klíma.
+Růžena is a young, attractive nurse who has allegedly become pregnant with Klíma.

 František

-František is a guy with a motorbike who believes that Růžena is his girlfriend, and that he is the father of the child she is carrying.
-He desperately wants to marry her, even though he knows of her affair with Klíma.
+František is a young fitter who wants to develop a formal romantic relationship with Růžena, thinking he is the father of the child she is carrying.
+He desperately wants to marry her, despite being aware of her affair with Klíma.

 Klíma

-Klíma is a trumpeter from a big orchestra, a Don Juan who had a one-night stand with Růžena and completely forgot about her until she informed him that she would be having a baby.
+Klíma is a well known trumpeter from a big orchestra, a womanizer who had a one-night stand with Růžena after one of his concerts and was informed by her that he had impregnated her.

 Kamila

-Kamila was formerly a popular songstress, Kamila had to end her career because of health problems.
-She is Klíma's wife and is extremely jealous of her husband and always suspects him of having affairs.
+Kamila was a popular songstress, although she had to end her career due to health problems.
+She is Klíma's wife, extremely jealous of her husband and always suspecting him of having affairs.

 Škréta

-Škréta is a gynecologist at the spa who wants to be adopted by Bertlef so he could become an American citizen, and who has an original method for helping couples that cannot have babies.
+Škréta is a gynecologist at the spa, whose two major goals are becoming an American citizen (by being adopted by Bertlef) and artificially inseminating apparently infertile women at the spa with his own spermm, implementing a secret, eugenic scheme.